 You mentioned awareness gaps.
 Do you think there is a lack of awareness about health insurance among young people?

 Definitely.
 Lack of awareness has really been the biggest obstacle over the past couple years of doing this work.
-I think we’ve made tremendous strides, especially since we just finished the third enrollment period [under the Affordable Care Act]…we’re getting to the point where people are…more aware of what’s going on.
-But throughout the last couple of years, the awareness gap has always been bigger among young people, and within young people there is a bigger awareness gap with young people of color, particularly Latino communities and African-American communities.
+I think we’ve made tremendous strides.
+But throughout the last couple of years, the awareness gap has always been bigger among young people.
+And within young people there is a bigger awareness gap with young people of color, particularly Latino communities and African-American communities.

 Do you think there’s an awareness gap because young people tend to think of themselves as invincible and don’t pay attention to their health?
 Because they think, “I’m young and I’m healthy”?